Causation, Measurement Relevance and No-conspiracy in EPR: A (partial) common cause model for EPR correlations

-Typically, $\Lambda$ will most probably be associated to the singlet state $\Psi_s$ itself, and perhaps to some other relevant causal factors prior to the preparation of the entangled system.\footnote{This characterisation of $\Lambda$ somehow reminds to the kind of events Cartwright considers the right common cause events for EPR.
-That the similarity is quite so it will become clear in a moment, since I will be requiring (or at least allowing) that the $\Lambda$ be non-screening-off events, just like in Cartwright's common cause account of EPR.
-See for instance~\cite{cartwright1987,cartwright-jones1991} and~\cite{cartwright-chang1993}.} In some sense $\Lambda$ seems much more deeply related to the `inner' quantum mechanical structure of the system than the postulated common causes $\mathsf{C_{ij}^{ab}}$.
-This observation is also supported by the fact that the $\mathsf{C_{ij}^{ab}}$ have been postulated in a purely classical context, such as that of the flashing light panels.
-Indeed, the model's common causes $\mathsf{C_{ij}^{ab}}$ are not to be thought of as hidden variables as such.
-For they are not aimed to complete the quantum description of the system in any way.
-Their role is much more explanatory than anything else.
+where $L_i$ and $R_j$ are the specific measurement operations and $\Lambda$ is a futher causal factor.\footnote{Why $\mathsf{C_{ij}^{ab}}$ is defined as a subset of the conjunction $L_i \land R_j \land \Lambda$, and not as identical to it, will become clear in a moment.} Typically, $\Lambda$ will most probably be associated to the singlet state $\Psi_s$ itself, and perhaps to some other relevant causal factors prior to the preparation of the entangled system.\footnote{This characterisation of $\Lambda$ reminds somehow to the kind of events Cartwright considers the right common cause events for EPR.
+That the similarity is quite so it will become clear in a moment, since I will be requiring (or at least allowing) that the $\Lambda$ be non-screening-off events, just like in Cartwright's common cause account of EPR~\citep{cartwright1987, cartwright-jones1991, cartwright-chang1993}.} In some sense $\Lambda$ seems much more deeply related to the `inner' quantum mechanical structure of the system than the postulated common causes $\mathsf{C_{ij}^{ab}}$.
+(This observation is also supported by the fact that the $\mathsf{C_{ij}^{ab}}$ have been postulated in a purely classical context).
+Indeed, the postulated common causes $\mathsf{C_{ij}^{ab}}$ should not be thought of as hidden variables as such.
+For they are not aimed at completing in any sense the quantum description of the system.

 We may assume furthermore that the causal factor $\Lambda$ is common to several (or even to all) correlations in the EPR experiment.
 It is important to note however that $\Lambda$, in contrast to the $\mathsf{C_{ij}^{ab}}$, will not in general screen-off the correlations.
-I shall explicitly require this in order to avoid problems concerning \emph{common}-common causes.
+We shall explicitly require this in order to avoid problems concerning \emph{common}-common causes.
 That such problems may arise is clear, since if $\Lambda$ is a screening-off causal factor common to all the possible outcomes of the experiment, it surely is a \emph{common}-common cause of all the outcome correlations.
-And a \emph{common}-common cause model cannot in general be guaranteed to exist.
+And as pointed out a \emph{common}-common cause model cannot in general be guaranteed to exist.
 Moreover, in the EPR context, assuming \emph{common}-common causes leads quite straightforwardly to the Bell inequalities.